lsst/prompt-products_lsst_io/docs/products/images/raw_exposure.rst

 Processing
 ----------

-The raw exposures are first processed with the :doc:`/processing/isr/index` pipeline.
+The processing of raw exposures is described in :doc:`/processing/single-frame/index` pipeline.

 Pixel data
 ----------